filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 toc: true
 ---

-While the Lotus Miner runs each of the sealing phases itself by default, you can use Lotus Workers to create a _sealing pipeline_ to improve resource utilization.
-The sealing pipeline frees up the Lotus Miner from CPU-intensive tasks to focus on performing and submitting _WindowPoSTs_ and _WinningPoSTs_ to the chain.
+While the Lotus Miner runs each of the sealing phases itself by default, you can use Lotus Workers to create a offload some phases from the _sealing pipeline_ to improve resource utilization and efficiency.
+The additional seal workers free up the Lotus Miner from CPU-intensive tasks to focus on performing and submitting _WindowPoSTs_ and _WinningPoSTs_ to the chain.

 ## Resource allocation in Lotus Workers